ingeniasoftware/luthier-ci/docs/en/005_middleware.md

     <i class="fa fa-warning" aria-hidden="true"></i>
     <strong>The controller constructor always executed first</strong>
     <br />
-    This is the behavior of CodeIgniter and Luthier-CI does not modify it.
+    This is the behavior of CodeIgniter and Luthier CI does not modify it.
 </div>

 It's possible that at some point you need to execute code before the middleware, the way to do it is by defining a public method in your controller called `preMiddleware`: